fonchaves/my-device-manager-api/README.md

 # Future Work
 - [ ] Add pagination and limits on findAll methods
-- [ ] Add correct answers to user on delete methods
+- [x] Add correct answers to user on delete methods
+- [x] Add logic to check duplicated names on save method
 - [ ] Add Swagger to entry points
 - [x] Add a minimal security policy
-- [ ] Add custom exception treatments for endpoints
+- [x] Add custom exception treatments for endpoints
 - [ ] Test constructors of Entity
 - [ ] Apply Validation on Controllers endpoints
 - [ ] Add Hateoas to controllers